Working with Pages

 Caution: Deleting a page is a permanent action that will result in the removal of all associated views and child pages.

-Adding a Start Page
+Adding Start Pages

 Every Live App must have at least one start page.